profsmith89/ctps/_sources/chap11.md

     success = dogwalk(nyc)
     print(nyc)
     if success:
-        print(f'Cosmo is frolicing in the fields!')
+        print(f'Cosmo is frolicking in the fields!')
     else:
         print(f'Cosmo hit a dead-end.')
 ```